 Compare Insurance Plans

 Unless the buyer is paying for a home in cash, they'll need some type of home insurance policy to fulfill their lender agreement.
 Because insurance carriers will generally conduct a home inspection in order to determine the premium, homeowners will need to start looking for a carrier early on.
 The more the buyer can negotiate for repairs before moving in, the better their home insurance rates are going to be.
+With the average cost of homeowners' insurance being what they are, this is important.
 For instance, if the home's pipes are old, upgrading or sealing them can help an insurance carrier be assured that there's less chance of water damage after a covered event.

 The Negotiation Phase

 Some buyers may think that just because the home is in escrow, they've lost their right to negotiate, but this isn't true.
 Here are a few common scenarios where negotiation is not only acceptable, but highly encouraged:

 - The inspection unearths a flaw that was not originally disclosed by the sellers.